KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 - **Mixins**: same as functions except it outputs code instead of returning a result.
 Very useful to output chuncks of code depending on some parameters (mixin arguments).
 - **Color functions**: every preprocessor nowadays comes with a bunch of functions to ease color management (lighten, darken, transparentize, mix, complementary…).
 Very cool to avoid repeated back-and-forths between the IDE and Photoshop and having 50 shades of grey when you only need one (see what I did there?).
 Also easier to read than hexadecimal in my opinion.
 - **File concatenation**: we often want to split our large stylesheets into several smaller ones but doing so increases the number of HTTP requests, thus the time the page need to load.
 Sass makes this possible: multiple files in development environment, one single file compressed in production.
-- And it's also very cool for a bunch of other things like responsive web design, modular architecture, calculations, namespaces, and so much more...
+- And it's also very cool for a bunch of other things like responsive web design, modular architecture, calculations, namespaces, and so much more…

 All of this is awesome.
 But when you just get started with Sass, you don't really know what to do.
 So you declare a couple of variables, maybe make a mixin or two that you don't really need and that's pretty much it.